babicastilho/personal-task-tracker/README.md

 ## Description

-My Todo List MERN is a to-do list application built using the MERN stack (MongoDB, Express, React, and Node.js).
-The project includes API endpoints for managing tasks and a basic user interface for interacting with these tasks.
+My Todo List MERN is a comprehensive to-do list application built with MongoDB, Express, React, and Node.js.
+It features task management with categories, user authentication, theming, and more.
+This project serves as a practical implementation of the MERN stack for task management applications.

 ## Table of Contents
 - [Project Structure](#project-structure)